khanhmuy/shitc0ver-dev-old/README.md

 More freezes!
 More respring loops!

-Here are shitc0ver.dev, we pride ourselves in creating the worst jailbreak possible!
+Here are shitc0ver.dev, we pride ourselves in creating the worst jailbreak possible!</br>
 We also pride ourselfs in having our website writen in 69% HTML *nice*.